I like to keep my sandpaper handy and organized. Here is how I do it.

 on the lathe I like to use Stikit sandpaper.
 See https://carlford.i

-I like to cut up the Stikit sandpaper into small sheets in advance (more on this latter) and store it in "Large Binder Clips" (aka large paper clips).
+I like to cut up the Stikit sandpaper into small sheets in advance (more on this later) and store it in "Large Binder Clips" (aka large paper clips).
 I get the clips at local office supply store.

 I use to hang the clips up individually.
 But, then they would float around on my work bench while using them and drive me crazy.